Bit-Nation/Lucy-draft/README.md

 ...or could it?

 I'm troubled by the idea that Lucy should not allow some actors to evaluate the fitness of citizens, for instance.
-Do we really want an "economic zone" to evaluate the fitness of a citizen?
+Do we really want an "economic zone" (an entity) to evaluate the fitness of a citizen?
 What about a Dapp automated arbitration service that is in some manner affiliated with a nation?

-(2) Initialize token type per actor (PoA; PoC; PoN)
+Q: Impose hard limits of token types per actor (PoA; PoC; PoN)

 Enforce certain hard contraints that may inhibit attack vectors (related to above-stated concern).
 Intention is to take actor type and associate it with proper token type.

 Risk scenario: make sure that there aren't corner cases where, for instance: an artibrator associated with a PoA establishes a highly-regarded reputation, and months later "upgrades" to an automated atribration Dapp that's in some manner manipulated by an economic zone to effect disproportionately negative fitness ratings upon citizens.

 Imbalance: small number of "puppet masters" (actors) relative to high level of fitness.

-I want to think through all the ways we can ensure compartmentalization at several levels, both at the actor level (see above) and the token level, if this proves to make sense

-There may be instances where an actor type may merit another kind of token once its crossed the line to become something else entirely.
-Again, this is speculative, and abstolutely a strategic concern

-In terms of an attack vector, and from the perspective of a "black hat," it's abstolutely what I'd consider doing:
+Kind of a mix between IRL coersion and a sybil attack.

 I'd come in slow and low as a "person," and in time upgrade to something more automated, leveraging in some manner the reputation I'd carefully cultivated as an individual.